 Black Sheep Brewery Tour

 A truly modern art gallery, chances are you won’t have visited an exhibition space quite like The Hepworth in Wakefield.
-It’s quickly become one of Yorkshire’s top attractions since opening in 2011, displaying key works by Barbara Hepworth, from whom it takes its name, as well as contemporary artists and items from Wakefield’s art collection, which spans over 500 years.
-Have a wander around, visit the shop, stop in the cafe for a brew and those rainy days will fly by.
+Since opening in 2011, it’s quickly become one of Yorkshire’s top attractions – and it’s no secret why.
+Inside you’ll find displays of key works by Barbara Hepworth, from whom it takes its name, as well as exhibitions from contemporary artists and items from Wakefield’s art collection, which spans over 500 years.
+Have a wander around the galleries, visit the shop, enjoy lunch at one of the indoor picnic tables and those rainy days will fly by.

 Harrogate Turkish Baths and Spa